 We wanted to create a home in which light lives, and where the history of Rossini Group develops.
 What’s more, in addition to presenting its collection at the fair this year, the company is also celebrating the major milestone of its 90th anniversary.
 So what better way to tell the story of living if not with a house?
 And what kind of building could be more traditional and typically Milanese than a courtyard tenement?
 In this way, we want to convey the elegance and spatially introverted character of this city, celebrating its urban structure of closed, hidden courtyards, waiting to be discovered.

 The stand is developed around a courtyard, overlooked by the railed balconies typical of these tenements.
-Thus it becomes the perfect setting for the products of the outdoor collection, following an exhibition trail organized so as to present the new collections with the right amount of prominence, while also narrating the story of the company, not only focusing on the
+Thus it becomes the perfect setting for the products of the outdoor collection, following an exhibition trail organized so as to present the new collections with the right amount of prominence, while also narrating the story of the company, not only focusing on thepast, but also looking forward to the future.

 Milan is interpreted in its constant contrast between craftsmanship and factories, between innovation and tradition, with traditional materials set alongside new, technological ones.

-colour palette selected for the stand and the use of materials both help to highlight the products on display: different colours identify the different applications and categories of the collections on show.
+The basiccolour palette selected for the stand and the use of materials both help to highlight the products on display: different colours identify the different applications and categories of the collections on show.
 With this project, we wanted to convey the solidity of this Italian group within its market of reference, deeply rooted in its history, but equally looking towards a future of increasing specialization and customization of its products”.